shengt25/Transmission-Torrent-Extractor/README.md

 It will look for the default config directory of transmission, extract torrents to the `extract` folder along side the program.
 It will save them using the directory structure of the original task.
 Torrents that fail to match will be placed in the `extract/no_match` subdirectory.

-If no config directory for transmission can be found, or you want to specify it manually, you need to:

-1. Open `main.py` for editing
-2. Set `manually = True`
-3. Edit the `resume_file_path` and `torrent_file_path`
-4. Run it again

-(It can only find the default config directory for Linux version for now)
+(It can only find the default config directory in Linux and macOS for now, so you need to specify transmission config path after runnning, if using Windows)

 # Thanks
 This program use bencode_open to process torrent and resume files.